cameraui/docs/admin/assistant-setup.md

 - **Model turns per question.** How often the model may call tools and think again before it has to answer.
 Default 8.
 - **Tool calls per question.** A hard stop against a model stuck in a loop.
 Default 25.
 - **Context budget.** How much of a long conversation the model sees.
-Lower it for small local models.
+Ollama models get a context window of this size plus headroom for the instructions and the answer, so lower it on small hardware.
+Without it Ollama would use its 4k default and cut off the instructions, and the assistant would then claim it cannot look at your cameras.
 - **Conversations kept per user** and **Pictures kept per conversation.** What the history takes on disk.
 Older ones go first.
 Defaults 50 and 24.
 - **Additional instructions.** Appended to the built-in instructions, for house rules and camera hints, for example which camera points at the street.
 - **Remember facts about users.** Lets the assistant keep facts like names across conversations.
 On by default, and every user sees and clears their own list in the chat.